 Mike Ward is a singer/songwriter based out of Waterford, CT.
-He describes his music as “Acoustic Americana.”
+He describes his music as Country Blues.

 Mike Ward’s singing career began in the streets of Seattle, Washington.
 It was the summer of 1981.